Unpackerr/unpackerr/README.md

 -   **Note**: Requires access to your download location.
     Make sure you set the `path` variables correctly in the configuration.
+    Even if they're set incorrectly this app makes a best effort attempt to locate your downloads.

 ### Docker